Compressed air school

 - Is there enough power in the house?

-Once you've identified your compressed air needs, there are more things to consider before choosing the actual size and model of compressor:
+Once you have identified your compressed air needs, there are also more things to consider before choosing the actual size and model of compressor

 - Connection cable (length and dimension).